promet/pa11y-reporter/README.md

 * Locate your Pa11y core folder - for now (TODO - move as module? )
 * Example to locate: `which pa11y` - this will give you the shortcut link, you need to execute `ls -l` the original location.
 * Extract the files under reporter folder (/usr/local/lib/node_modules/pa11y/reporter) - maybe you have different location.
-* Fina path should be like `/usr/local/lib/node_modules/pa11y/reporter/promet_reporter`.
+* Final path should be like `/usr/local/lib/node_modules/pa11y/reporter/promet_reporter`.

 ```
 pa11y -r promet_reporter URL > FILENAME.html